JosephJaya-Happy/temp_converter_GUI/README.md

 # temp_converter_GUI
+#developer: Jaya
+#Daate:Dec 5,2024 <:
-code that converts temperature to Celsius to Fahrenheit and reverse
+code that converts temperature to Celsius to Fahrenheit and reverse (: for GUI, #Tkinter libary has been used.
+C:
+For string deliver, #StringVar() was used.
+For #dropdown-menu, #OptionMenu() was used. thanks for reading me!!!